subhrangshu9/Myntra_Clone/README.md

-Myntra-Clone :-
+# Myntra-Clone :-

-This is a clone of myntra's website created using HTML, CSS.
+      A frontend clone of E-commerce website of Myntra.
+This is created using HTML,CSS.
+The page is created for big screens i.e, laptops, PCs only.

 You can also visit the same site